 Every year, we love to celebrate Dr. Seuss Day on March 2nd.
 We like reading many of his 60 Seusstastic Books and doing activities that are inspired by his silly stories.
 One of our favorite books is Oh, The Places You’ll Go.
 After reading the story, we set-up an invitation to create a hot air balloon like the one in the story.
-In this open-ended activity, children can use a variety of art and craft supplies to create their own Hot Air Balloon Process Art Craft.
-It is a fun collage craft that is all about the process, and it’s always fun for children.
+In this open-ended activity, children can use a variety of art and craft supplies to create their own Hot Air Balloon Art Craft.
+It is a fun collage craft that is all about creativity, and it’s always fun for children.

 - Divided tray

 - Craft supplies like tissue paper squares, ribbon, Washi tape, pom poms, or buttons

 - Art supplies like Kwik Stix, paints, crayons, or markers

 You can choose any items you have in your craft supplies.

 - Place all of the supplies in a divided tray.

 - Cut tissue paper, ribbon, and any other craft supplies if necessary.